-Broadcasters should use the ASA or CAP website, www.asa.org.uk and www.cap.org.uk, to inform themselves of recent ASA rulings, the latest text of the Code and BCAP guidance on the Code.
+Broadcasters should use the ASA or CAP website, www.cap.org.uk, to inform themselves of recent ASA rulings, the latest text of the Code and BCAP guidance on the Code.

 Broadcasters must ensure that all advertisements are cleared before broadcast, are scheduled suitably and in accordance with BCAP's rules on scheduling of advertisements (Section 32: Scheduling).
 BCAP strongly advises broadcasters to follow relevant Clearcast or Radiocentre scheduling warnings, although compliance with them is not necessarily a guarantee of compliance with the BCAP Code.